-All students, faculty, staff, and campus vendor employees: reporting to campus, for any reason, are required to be fully vaccinated and provide information of vaccination to Human Resources.
-Those who have received an exemption must provide weekly coronavirus test results to designated university personnel.
-Testing on campus will continue to be required weekly (for exempt) and monthly (for vaccinated), throughout the semester, and will be provided to faculty, staff, and students through the CSU Community Health Center, at no cost.
+All students, faculty, staff, and campus vendor employees reporting to campus, for any reason, are required to be fully vaccinated and provide information of vaccination to Human Resources.
+The University requires you to test for COVID-19 only if you are experiencing symptoms and submit any/all positive results to askhr@coppin.edu, so that we may adhere to contact tracing, cleaning, and other campus protocols.
+The University will require all employees to complete COVID testing depending on positivity rates and/or other environmental factors.

 Students can submit confirmation of testing and results to the CSU Community Health Center at healthcenter@coppin.edu.
 Employees can submit confirmation of testing and results to the CSU Community Health Center at AskHR@coppin.edu.
 Vendor employees should submit testing confirmation to their designated university point of contact.
-Questions regarding testing or results should be directed to the Health Center at 410- 951-4188.
-Testing must have been conducted within 14 days of the date of submission of your results to the university.
-Masks must be worn while on the premises and a safe social distance of at least 6ft must be always maintained.
+Questions regarding testing or results should be directed to the Health Center at 410-951-4188.
+The University extends the option to wear Masks while on the premises, however, a safe social distance of at least 6ft must be always maintained.